 An Irish visa allows or enables you to travel to the other 26 countries in the Schengen Area, giving you or applicants access to a huge range of destinations across Europe.
-The Irish visa system offers a number of different options for accessing Europe.
+The Irish visa system offers several different options for accessing Europe.
 Depending on your nationality, you can apply for a visa to travel to Europe through Ireland.
 If you are a citizen of a state that seems to be part of the Schengen Area, you can travel to Europe without a visa.
-If you are not a citizen of a Schengen Area country, you may be able or capable to apply for an Irish Short Stay Visa to visit for up to 90 days in any 180-day period.
+If you are not a citizen of a Schengen Area country, you may be able or capable to apply for an Irish Short Stay Visa to visit for up to 90 days in any 180 days.

 This Irish visa allows you to travel freely throughout the Schengen Area.
 You can also apply for an Irish Long Stay Visa to stay for longer than 90 days.
 You will need or have to prove that you have the proper financial means to fully support yourself during your stay, and depending on your nationality, you may also need to provide a valid purpose for your stay.
 Finally, you can apply for an Irish Working Holiday Authorization to stay in Ireland for up to 12 months.
 This authorization allows you to take part in certain types of work during your stay.

 3. Low Cost